Ibovespa above 110 thousand points will not last; Capital Economics sees 15% drop by year end – Money Times

 Reilly comments that, against this backdrop, earnings expectations for listed Brazilian companies now look very optimistic.

-“They still don’t seem to reflect the recent decline in commodity prices, much less the upcoming drops in those prices that we project,” he says.
+“They still don’t seem to reflect the recent decline in commodity prices, let alone the upcoming drops in those prices that we project,” he says.

 “While we expect the MSCI Brazil Index to rise over the next few years, we doubt the scenario is set for it to perform above average, as in the latest rally in global risk sentiment; instead, we expect it to only make small gains, and smaller than we expect for most emerging market indices,” concludes Reilly.